Undercover Boss (American TV series): Reception

 CBS's premiere of Undercover Boss on February 7, 2010, immediately following the network's coverage of Super Bowl XLIV, delivered 38.6 million viewers—the largest audience ever for a new series following the Super Bowl since the advent of people meters in 1987, the largest audience ever to watch the premiere episode of a reality series, the most watched new series premiere overall on television since Dolly on September 27, 1987 (39.47 million), and the third largest post-Super Bowl audience behind Friends Special on January 28, 1996, and Survivor: The Australian Outback on January 28, 2001.
-As of November 2019, the premiere episode of Undercover Boss remains both as the highest rated and most watched single episode of the 2010s on U.S. television.
+As of November 2019, the premiere episode of Undercover Boss remains both as the highest rated and most watched single episode of the 2010s on American television.

 Broadcast

 The show is first broadcast on CBS, and reruns are also broadcast on TLC and The Oprah Winfrey Network on Thursdays.
-In the United Kingdom, the US version aired on Channel 4 (usually on weekday mornings at 11.05 after its fellow US remake Kitchen Nightmares) and in 2020 was found with the Canadian version on British feed of Pluto TV.
+In the United Kingdom, the American version aired on Channel 4 (usually on weekday mornings at 11.05 after its fellow American remake Kitchen Nightmares) and in 2020 was found with the Canadian version on British feed of Pluto TV.
 In the Philippines, the program is aired on CNN Philippines.
 As of July 3, 2020, the first seven seasons are available on Hulu.